 n June 28, 2004 the Boston Opera House re-opened with The Hard Hat Concert: A Boston Vaudeville.
 The sold-out benefit show was a tribute to the hard work of the entire project team and a nod to the theatre’s vaudeville origins.
 On July 16, 2004 the Boston Opera House opened a 6-month run of The Lion King, and the schedule since then has featured a steady rotation of touring Broadway productions, Boston Ballet Nutcracker holiday presentations and other shows by performing artists, comedians, troupes.

 his September, the Boston Opera House officially entered yet another phase in its storied history.
-Local businessmen Don Law and David Mugar joined forces to launch Boston Opera House Ventures, LLC, purchasing the Boston Opera House from Live Nation and returning the theatre to local ownership for the first time in decades.
+Local businessmen Don Law and David Mugar joined forces to launch Boston Opera House Ventures, LLC, purchasing the Boston Opera House from Live Nation and returning the theatre to local ownership for the first time in decades (by jeff ).
 The same month, Boston Ballet launched its first full season with the Boston Opera House as their new home.
 A new, expanded orchestra pit was unveiled to the public for the first time on September 19th when Boston Ballet’s Night of Stars opened their new season to a sold-out house.
 The stage performance was dazzling and the building’s remarkable acoustics were on display for all to hear.

 ith Broadway Across America and Boston Ballet as primary tenants, and a host of other presenters lining up dates between those runs, the Boston Opera House Calendar of Upcoming Events will rank as the busiest theatre schedule in New England for many years to come.